jvines/astroARIADNE/README.md

 You can install **ARIADNE** with `pip install astroARIADNE`

-Otherwise you can clone this repository with
+Otherwise, you can clone this repository with

 ```
 git clone https://github.com/jvines/astroARIADNE.git